CloudI/CloudI/src/tests/http_req/README.markdown

     <http_test><value>42</value></http_test>

-The test's task is simple usage of an XML response to a HTTP GET request, which requires minimal processing in each programming language.
+The test's task is simple usage of an XML response to a HTTP GET request (based on an older misultin loadtest `[1]`), which requires minimal processing in each programming language.
 The misultin support in CloudI has been removed (in version 1.2.0), so now cowboy is the preferred HTTP server with integration provided by `cloudi_service_http_cowboy`.
 The loadtest results from the version 1.0.0